 The historic Yorkton brick flour mills kicked off a fund-raising drive on Dec.
 6, 2021 to raise $2 million for a major expansion of the mill to include an interpretive centre, meeting and multi-purpose spaces, a servery, patio, and enhanced gardens and grounds..

 Capital campaign chair Terry Tyson made a presentation to City Council providing details of the campaign and what it will accomplish at the mill site at the corner of Livingstone Street and Beck Avenue, along the rail line that the mill once shared with grain elevators.

-The Mill Society is planning a two-level addition to the east side of the mill.
+The Mill Society is planning a single storey addition to the east side of the mill.
 It will house an atrium which will provide access to the mill itself for tours once interior renovations are finished, as well as an interpretive centre which will focus on rebuilding connections between today's society and agriculture, which has long been the backbone of local and prairie economies.

 At one time the mill was a vibrant gathering place for the fledgling Yorkton community, and the Mill Society feels the addition to the historic mill can again fulfill that purpose.